Safety Tips for the Job Seeker

 - If a company expresses interest in hiring you without so much as a phone interview, be wary.

 You can play a part to inform us if you come across possible scams.
 If you encounter any incident, please alert us at email@example.com giving us the Company Name and Position Title, and we shall investigate.

 At jobsDB, we want your job search to be both fruitful and safe.
 Your peace of mind is just as important to us as your success.

 Source: Ministerio TIC Colombia (photo)

 This article is either written or edited by jobsDB SG.
-If you would like to publish or link it on your website or publication, you have to write to firstname.lastname@example.org to get the permission.
-We reserve the right to take legal action if we find copyright infringement.
+If you like what you’ve read or want to publish it on your website, write to us at firstname.lastname@example.org.
+We’re always glad to hear from you!